fdrennan/rclasses/UnitTesting/README.md

 Passwords and usernames should *never* be directly written into your code.

+#### `.Rbuildignore` \[file\]

+File paths added to this directory will ignored by package build scripts.
+When running `Check` on your package, non-standard files in a package directory will give a warning.
+To suppress the warning, explicity specify which files should be ignored.

 #### `renv.lock` \[file\]

 A singular file which will restore the environment in which a project